Filippo-Dembech/C-Playground/README.md

 # C++ Playground

+A local playground where you can test your C++ code and practice it's syntax.

 ## Why This Playground

 It's local.
 You can use Vim/Neovim to edit your playground code.
 I've always found frustrating online Playground that close every time I type `Ctrl + W`.